Eczema - a problem with skin

 - A lot of babies and young children can get it, but it often gets better as they get older.

-- Adults can get eczema.
+- Adults can get eczema, but they usually are less troubled by eczema.

 - There are different kinds of eczema that are caused by different things.